theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/0-ai-journal.md

 ## 2023-05-23

-a vintage ad poster of a beautiful elderly woman with a feather in her cap drinking coffee in a French Cafe, Paris, vintage, travel, minimalistic --ar 4:5
+a vintage ad poster of a beautiful elderly woman with a feather in her cap drinking coffee in a French Cafe, Paris, vintage, travel, minimalistic --ar 4:5 --c 25 --s 200

 ## 2023-05-21